biotechnology and tropical plant improvement

 - Project management

-- TU specific BAPT:
+- TU BAPT:

-- An optional TU to choose from:
+- One TU to be chosen from:

 - Critical analysis of scientific information